cristal-ise/cristal-ise/docs/IDL.md

 * `mvn install -P idl -pl idl` - full build with generation of java classes from idls
 * `mvn install -pl idl` - full build (no java generation)

-**NOTE:** The `generate-sources` will generate all java classes including the current timestapm in the comment of the file.
-Unfortunatelly this will actually create a change in all the files, instead of changing only the effected ones.
+**NOTE:** The `generate-sources` will generate all java classes including the current timestamp in the comment of the file.
+Unfortunatelly this will actually create a change in all the files, instead of changing only the affected ones.

 ### Build manually